Zackory/rc2023/README.md

 ## History and Example Projects

-This course has been developed and inspired based on a prior project-based course on mobile manipulation for robotic caregiving, taught at CMU and Georgia Tech.

 Examples of past robotic caregiving projects can be found on the following course webpage: [16-887: Robotic Caregivers and Intelligent Physical Collaboration (2022)](https://zackory.com/rc2022/)